-In 1978, Louise Brown became the first baby to be born through in vitro fertilization.
+In 1978, Louise Brown became the first baby born through in vitro fertilization.
 Back then, IVF babies were somewhat impolitely referred to as test-tube babies.
-However, fertility pioneers, Dr. Patrick Steptoe and Dr. Robert Edwards made Brown's birth possible.
-Since their initial groundbreaking procedure, over six million children were born through IVF.
-As with any innovative scientific discovery, though, there was a lot of backlash to the modulated birth, especially from the Catholic community.
-Much of the anger was directed at Brown and her family.
+Fertility pioneers Patrick Steptoe, Robert Edwards, and Jean Purdy made Brown's birth possible, though.
+Since their initial groundbreaking procedure, over six million children have been born through IVF.
+As with any innovative scientific discovery, however, there was a lot of backlash to the modulated birth, especially from the Catholic community.
+And much of the anger was directed at Brown and her family.

-The Brown family pressed on in spite of the naysayers, eventually becoming outspoken advocates for IVF.
+The Brown family pressed on in spite of the naysayers, and Louise eventually became an outspoken advocate for IVF.

 Louise Brown's Parents Tried To Conceive For Nearly A Decade

 Lesley and John Brown tried to conceive for nine years before finally welcoming Louise on July 25, 1978.
 Lesley couldn't conceive naturally because she had blocked fallopian tubes.
 And after all the failed pregnancy attempts, she even developed depression.
 But thanks to British gynecologist Patrick Steptoe, scientist Robert Edwards, and embryologist Jean Purdy, Lesley’s dream came true.

 In November 1977, the doctors successfully removed one of Lesley’s eggs and fertilized it with John’s sperm in an incubator.
 The fertilized egg was then transplanted into Lesley’s uterus, and the world’s first test tube baby was officially conceived.

 Four years later, the Browns welcomed their second IVF child, Natalie.